dddrrreee/cs140e-25win/labs/12-ss-equiv-threads/README.md

  3. Then rerun the routine at SYSTEM mode, but instead of mismatching do matching (using the addresses in the array).

+#### A different method

+Another way to test the privileged and unpriviledged is to run the thread at user as normal, but each time you get a mismatch exception, make a copy of the registers and rerun exactly that one single instruction using matching at a higher privilege and make sure the registers are the same.

+Note:
+  - The way our exceptions work, we don't handle recursive faults.
+You could change this.
+Or you could record enough state that you can remember where you were.

+Once you have this, you can then repurpose it to detect which instructions are not virtualizabe by turning it into an automatic checker that detects when an instruction fundamentally behaves differently at user mode and privileged mode.

+The ARM has several of these instructions buried in its massive ISA, so it's great to have an automatic method for finding them.

+There's not enough information here, so ask if this seems potentially interesting :)